bgumodo/armadillo_bgu_bundle/armadillo_hl_interface/readme.md

 **To be uploaded to git soon!**

 ### ObjectHandler (object_handler.h)
-Used to commuinicate with moveit PlanningSceneInterface, and in the future will hold different methods for indentifying and handling objects, as well as objects database.
+Used to communicate with moveit PlanningSceneInterface, and in the future will hold different methods for identifying and handling objects, as well as objects database.
 Note that currently both robotican's *find_object* and *object_handler* nodes needs to be initiated in-order to use this class.
 Current available methods:
 ```